solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

--   `_validateActions() internal virtual`: This method can be overridden to add custom checks on all actions of proposals.
+-   `_validateActions()`: This method can be overridden to add custom checks on all actions of proposals.
 For example, there must be a single action, the first action should be an approval call, etc.

--   `function getProposalActions() public`: Retrieves the sequence of actions for a proposal.
+-   `getProposalActions()`: Retrieves the sequence of actions for a proposal.
 This function should not be overridden in most cases.

--   `function getCalldata() public`: Retrieves any generated governance proposal calldata.
+-   `getCalldata()`: Retrieves any generated governance proposal calldata.
 This function should not be overridden at the proposal contract level as it is already overridden in the proposal type contract.

--   `function simulate() public`: Executes the previously saved actions during the `build` step.
+-   `simulate()`: Executes the previously saved actions during the `build` step.
 This function's execution depends on the successful execution of the `build` function.
-On the Proposal contract, this function is empty.

-    ```solidity
-    function simulate() public virtual {}
-    ```

     This function can be overridden at the governance-specific contract or the proposal-specific contract, depending on the type of proposal.
 For example, the Governor Bravo type overrides this function at the governance-specific contract, while the Timelock type overrides it at the proposal-specific contract.
 Here we will take a look at the Governor Bravo type example.
 In this example, we have a proposer address that proposes the proposal to the governance contract.
 It first transfers and delegates governance tokens that meet the minimum proposal threshold and quorum votes to itself.
 Then it registers the proposal, rolls the proposal to the Active state so that voting can begin, votes yes to the proposal, rolls to the block where the voting period has ended, and now the proposal is in the Succeeded state.
 Then it queues the proposal in the governance Timelock contract, warps to the end of the timelock delay period, and finally executes the proposal, thus simulating the complete proposal on the local fork.